-- Menus are issued each term and are always available from the school office.
+- Menus are available on North Lanarkshire Council’s website and from the school office.

 - We now operate a Cashless system where children use a terminal to pay money onto a card which is then used for Breakfast, Snack and Lunch Times.
 Money can be paid on weekly or daily but should be done before 9am.

 Information and application forms for clothing grants may be obtained from schools, first stop shops and Council offices, Kildonan Street, Coatbridge.
 Application forms can also be downloaded from the council website www.northlan.gov.uk

 From August 2020, all eligible two year olds and all children aged from 3 to those not yet attending primary school, that attend a North Lanarkshire Council Nursery or a Funded Provider (childminder or voluntary/private nursery), will be entitled to 1140 hours Early Learning and Childcare provision.
 Those children attending for four hours per day, or more, will receive a free meal as part of the Early Learning and Childcare entitlement.

 - PLACING REQUESTS:

 You have the right to make a placing request for your child to be educated in a school other than the local school.
 In December each year, the authority will advertise its arrangements for placing requests.